dradoncic/crypto_analysis/README.md

 ---

+These formulas form the foundation for calculating and managing an equal-weighted ETF.

+---

 ## 1. Initial Shares Calculation
 The number of initial shares to hold for each asset is calculated as:
 ```math